Rgalindo85/data-science-setup/README.md

 ````
 Here you will be asked about the data source and prompt to a jupyter notebook, replace datasource_name to train and run the cells.
 This notebook will assist you to write the yaml file to configure you data source.

-3. Create the expectations
+3. Create the expectations:
 ````
 great_expectations --v3-api suite new
 ````
 This will prompt a notebook to assist you to create the JSON file with the expectations that will be located at `great_expectations/expectations/train/warning.json`

-4. Validate new data
+4. Validate new data:
 ````
 great_expectations --v3-api checkpoint new test_checkpoint
 ````